6r0k3d/6r0k3d.github.io/_exdev/tools.md

 {:toc}
 ## GNU Debugger (GDB)

 GDB lets us look at a program in memory.
 I'll discuss a few common commands needed to get started.
+This is by no means comprehensive, just a highlight of commands I think are important to know in order to get started.

 ### Starting GDB